-- All posters and flyers relating to students must be approved by the Office of the Dean of Student Services.
+- All posters and flyers relating to students must be approved by the Office of Media and Communication by emailing mediacom@sheltonstate.edu.
 All displayed posters must bear a stamp indicating approval.
-Unregistered posters, signs, and announcements are subject to removal. - The College reserves the right to refuse to register any poster, flyer, or sign which is deemed inappropriate for public display. - Event posters and flyers should be displayed for a period not to exceed seven days before the event which they publicize.
+Unregistered posters, signs, and announcements are subject to removal. - The College reserves the right to refuse to register any poster, flyer, or sign that is deemed inappropriate for public display. - Event posters and flyers should be displayed for a period not to exceed seven days before the event that they publicize.
 All posters should be removed by 1:00 p.m. the afternoon following the advertised event.
 In case of weekend functions, all posters should be removed by 1:00 p.m. the following Monday.
 Nonevent posters also have a seven-day limit. - Posters and flyers should be displayed only on designated bulletin boards.
-No bulletins or posters will be placed on doors, glass, ceil-tex, or painted surfaces. - Under no circumstances may materials be distributed on vehicle windshields.
+No bulletins or posters will be placed on doors, glass, ceil-tex, or painted surfaces. - Under no circumstances may materials be distributed on vehicles' windshields.